 To give you an idea of how long it takes to become fully invested, my initial deposit into my self-directed IRA was $50,000 and it took about three weeks to become fully invested with the following automated investment criteria:

 As you can see from the screenshot above, I have set the following criteria for my investments:

 - Loan term of 12 months or less

-I’m confident that if I would have been open to longer term loans that the time to become fully invested would have taken less time.
+I’m confident that if I would have been open to longer-term loans that the time to become fully invested would have been less than three weeks.

 The last piece of the platform that we will dive into is the Dashboard: